Imadberkani/scorescanner/README.md

 **Why use ScoreScanner?**

-- **Efficiency:** Streamlines the exploration process, saving valuable time and effort ⏱️.
+- **Efficiency:** Streamlines the exploration process, saving valuable time and effort ⏱️
-- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target variable 📊.
+- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target variable

 **When to use ScoreScanner?**

 when you aim to:

-- Quickly identify the most significant features and gain a better understanding of their importance using statistical indicators.
+- Quickly identify the most significant features and gain a better understanding of their importance using statistical indicators
-- Give meaning to missing values and outliers.
+- Give meaning to missing values and outliers
-- Perform optimal feature selection for interpretation.
+- Perform optimal feature selection for interpretation
-- Create an interpretable initial model.
+- Create an interpretable initial model
-- Simplify communication with business teams 📢.
+- Simplify communication with business teams 📢

 ## Table of Contents
 - [Key Features](#key-features)